 These pumping operations cause cavities to form below ground.
 If they collapse damage may occur to buildings on the surface.
 Unlike most other forms of mineral extraction such as coal mining it is not always possible to precisely define the areas which are likely to be affected by subsidence due to natural brine pumping or to attribute the cause to a particular pumping operator.

 Because of the difficulty of ascribing liability to any particular pumping operator, a single compensation scheme was established.
-Therefore when acting for homebuyers in the relevant area a search will be made with the Cheshire Brine Subsidence Compensation Board (‘the Brine Board’) which will indicate whether
+When acting for homebuyers in the relevant area, a conveyancing solicitor will initiate a search with the Cheshire Brine Subsidence Compensation Board (the Brine Board) that will indicate whether:

 Are you looking for a conveyancing solicitor?
 Get in touch on 0800 038 6699 to see how we can help with your purchase.